cami1906/cyclistic_capstone/README.md

 ## Recommendations

-1. Launch memberships that target users of the system in Summer, as well as weekend membership packages.
+1. Launch a membership plan to target users of the system in Summer, as well as weekend membership packages.
 These measures might entice casual riders to pay for a membership.
 2. Create a referral system that can benefit both members and the company.
 The former might benefit via discounts in their membership cost, whereas the latter might benefit from an increase in users from potential new users referred to the company by existing users.